A pathway towards a brighter future

-This 12-week program is a partnership between Franklin County, the Columbus/Central Ohio Building and Construction Trades Council and IMPACT Community Action.
+This 12-week program is a partnership between Franklin County, the Columbus/Central Ohio Building and Construction Trades Council and the Columbus Urban League.

 It helps participants overcome challenges that might prevent them from beginning a construction career in the building trades, while showing them a pathway to a middle-class life.

 The construction industry is booming in Central Ohio and a career with one of the affiliated trades will provide immediate participants with a great starting wage, health benefits and retirement benefits.

 No experience in the construction industry is necessary, or required, to apply, as the Building Futures program is designed for individuals who are unemployed or under employed.

 The program is not just about teaching participants the skills needed to work in construction, it also teaches them important life skills such as financial literacy, math and reading.